YakDriver/smarterr/docs/api.md

-# smarterr Go API Reference
+# smarterr library reference

 This document describes the public Go API for smarterr, including configuration, logger setup, error wrapping/annotation, and error appending.

 ---

-## Template Types and Usage
+## Template types and usage

 smarterr supports two main template types for customizing diagnostic output:

 - **Error templates**: `error_summary` and `error_detail`
-  - Used when formatting diagnostics from Go errors (e.g., via `AddError` or `Append`).
+  - Used when formatting diagnostics from Go errors (for example, via `AddError` or `Append`).
 - **Diagnostic templates**: `diagnostic_summary` and `diagnostic_detail`
-  - Used when enriching framework-generated diagnostics (e.g., via `EnrichAppend`).
+  - Used when enriching framework-generated diagnostics (for example, via `EnrichAppend`).

 > **Note:** All output is a diagnostic.
 The template name refers to the input type (error vs. diagnostic).